Spartronics4915/2019-DeepSpace/DrivetrainCharacterization.md

 Upon completion of the regression analysis, we place values into `Constants.java` as `kDriveVIntercept`, `kDriveKv` and `kDriveKa` and `kRobotAngularInertia`.
-The value `kRobotLinearInertia` should be measured by weight the robot (including bumper and battery).
+The value `kRobotLinearInertia` should be measured by weighing the robot (including bumper and battery).
 The value for `kRobotAngularDrag` may be less important but if we find ourselves having troubles following high-curvature paths, we may need to tune this value.